Gabry848/claude-terminal-bridge/README.md

 ## ✨ Features

-### 🎛️ **Full Terminal Control**
+### 🎯 **Terminal Selection**
-Create, manage, and close VSCode terminals remotely through a simple WebSocket API.
+User selects a terminal in VSCode that will be used for all MCP command execution.

 ### ⚡ **Real-time Command Execution**
-Execute shell commands directly from your MCP server with instant feedback.
+Execute shell commands on the selected terminal from your MCP server with instant feedback.

 ### 🔌 **WebSocket Server**
 Built-in WebSocket server (runs on port 3000 by default) for bidirectional communication.